fmelods/fmelods/README.md

 # Felipe Melo

 - 💬 I am interested at Software Development, Data Science, Big Data, Cloud Computing and Cybersecurity
-- 🔭 I have experience with SQL, VB.NET and C# and i am presently working as a freelancer developer at Atlas Software
+- 🔭 I have experience with relational databases using SQL, desktop applications with VB.NET, C# and Delphi
-- 🖊️ Studying Systems Analysis and Development at FIAP and currently learning more about Python, Java, React and Delphi
+- 🖊️ Studying Systems Analysis and Development at FIAP and currently learning more about Python, Java and React
 - ⚡ My hobbies are read, play chess, draw and hangout with my dog and my girlfriend
 ##